pachyderm/pachyderm/doc/concepts/data-concepts/branch.md

 # Branch

-A Pachyderm branch is a pointer to a data snapshot.
-By default, Pachyderm creates a `master` branch for each repository.
-Users can create additional branches to experiment with the data without effecting the `master` branch.
-Branching is a powerful feature that enables collaboration between teams of data scientists.
-However, many users find it sufficient to use the master branch for all their work with data.
+A Pachyderm branch is a pointer, or an alias, to a commit that moves along with new commits as they are submitted.
+By default, when you create a repository, Pachyderm does not create any branches.
+Many users prefer to create a `master` branch and start working within that branch.
+You can create additional branches to experiment with your code.
+Branches enable collaboration between teams of data scientists.
+However, many users find it sufficient to use the master branch for all their work.
+Although the concept of branch is similar to Git branches, in most cases brances are not used as extensively as in source code version-control systems.

 Each branch has a `HEAD` which references the latest commit in the branch.
 Pachyderm pipelines look at the `HEAD` of the branch